 This program is funded by the Health Resources and Services Administration’s (HRSA) Behavioral Health Workforce Education and Training initiative, the purpose of which is to develop and expand the behavioral health workforce to better address the needs of medically underserved areas and populations across the lifespan.
 The overall goal of this stipend and training program is to expand regional capacity for the provision of high-quality behavioral health care services to communities in need in the Bay Area, through greater integration of primary care and behavioral health care services, and the training of MSW students, social work faculty, and field placement supervisors in the IBH model.

 Students participate in the second year of the MSW program, and receive an annual stipend of $10,000 for one year.
 To be eligible, students must be in a field internship placement located in one of the nine Bay Area counties, and be providing behavioral health services integrated with, co-located with, or closely coordinated with primary care.

 IBH Stipend Program applications are distributed in early spring each year, for stipend awards given for the following academic year.
 For the 2019-20 academic year, between 10-12 IBH Stipend awards are anticipated to be available.

-Funded by the Health Resources and Services Administration (HRSA), Berkeley Social Welfare's Latinx Center of Excellence (LCOE) aims to address the relative shortage of Latinx/Hispanic students in graduate-level social work education.
+Funded by the Health Resources and Services Administration (HRSA), Berkeley Social Welfare's Latinx Center of Excellence in Behavioral Health (LCOEBH) aims to address the relative shortage of Latinx/Hispanic students in graduate-level social work education.
 The Center's goal is to promote success among Latinx social work students through enhanced training and educational opportunities in behavioral health.

-Starting this year, the LCOE stipends for both first-year and second-year MSW students are for $10,000.
+Starting this year, the LCOEBH stipends for both first-year and second-year MSW students are for $10,000.

-For more information about LCOE Stipend Program eligibility requirements and the application process, please visit the Latinx Center of Excellence.
+For more information about LCOEBH Stipend Program eligibility requirements and the application process, please visit the Latinx Center of Excellence in Behavioral Health.